10 Types of Checking Accounts: Find Your Perfect Fit

 8. Checkless Checking

-Checkless checking accounts cater to individuals who prefer online and mobile banking and rarely write checks.
+Checkless checking accounts cater to individuals who prefer mobile and online banking and rarely write checks.
 These accounts typically offer low or no fees, as well as a debit card, and access to digital tools for managing transactions, such as bill pay and mobile check deposit.

 Pros:

-- Ideal for those who rely on online and mobile banking
+• Ideal for those who prefer to bank online

 Cons: